-Billing Representative means the individual or department nominated by a Licensed Operator or the Access Provider (as applicable) to receive and/or process and/or issue the Access Provider’s invoices.
+Billing Representative means the individual or department nominated by a Licensed Operator or the Access Provider (as applicable), to receive, process or issue the Access Provider’s invoices.
+Calendar Day or “day” means a period of 24 consecutive hours and ending at 24:00 midnight including weekends and public holidays.

 Calendar Year means each year commencing on 1 January and ending on 31 December.

-Cancellation Request means a Service Request for cancelling an existing Service/Connection.
+Cancellation Request means a request to cancel an existing transaction including any Service Order, as applicable.

-Carrier System Fault means a Fault resulting in the total loss of ability by either party to transmit calls between the two Networks due to transmission faults on the 2.048 Mbit/s Interconnect Links or an entire Network.

 Change of Control means a material change in the equity structure of a company giving rise to a change in the ability of a stakeholder to appoint the board of the company.

-Change Request means a Service Request for amending an existing Service.
-This includes a request to Upgrade/Downgrade the speed of an existing Service.

-Charges mean the charges set out in a Service Description for a Service and/or in Schedule 3 (Pricing) of the Reference Offer, as the case may be.
+Charges mean any applicable charges, fees, prices, amount or calculation of monies applicable to any Service as set out in Schedule 6 (Service Descriptions) and in Schedule 3 (Pricing) of the Reference Offer, as the case may be.

-Complex Case means a project which for the implementation of a New Service involves significant changes to the Access Seeker’s existing Network features and services and/or significant systems development and/or work with external suppliers and/or has a major impact on and/or requires major interaction or negotiation with one or more Licensed Operators.
+Connection means a subset of a Service, which may refer to an individual physical and/ or logical connection or circuit to the End User or a facility of the Acess Seeker or another Licensed operator; as applicable; in relation to the specific Service as further described in schedule 6 (Service Descriptions).

-Confidential Information means all information or business secrets reasonably considered to be commercially confidential (regardless of whether it has been formally designated as such) and shall include without limitation information pertaining to network coverage and/or capabilities,data, trade secrets, ideas, concepts, know-how, knowledge, and information whether in writing or otherwise, relating to a party’s People, Services, Network, affairs, business, Subscribers and End Users exchanged between the parties before, on or after the Effective Date but excludes information:
+Confidential Information means all information or business secrets in whatever form reasonably considered to be commercially confidential (regardless of whether it has been formally designated as such) and shall include without limitation information pertaining to network coverage and/or capabilities, product development, product pricing, marketing strategy and intelligence, product launch dates, projected sales volumes, cost, payment terms, product specific forecasting, trade secrets, ideas, concepts, know-how, knowledge, and information whether in writing or otherwise, relating to a party’s People, services, Network, commercial affairs, business, customers, subscribers or End Users as exchanged between the parties before, on or after the Agreement Effective Date but excludes information:

-which is in or becomes part of the public domain other than through breach of this agreement or an obligation of confidence owed to the disclosing party;
+which is in or becomes part of the public domain other than through breach of this Agreement or an obligation of confidence owed to the disclosing party;

 which a party can prove by contemporaneous written documentation was already known to it at the time of disclosure by the disclosing party (other than if such knowledge arose from disclosure of confidential information in breach of an obligation of confidentiality);